Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

-Main user-defined functions to send, receive and check for Data are as follows.
+functions to send, receive and check for Data are as follows.

 First parameter (1) is a valid and Started COM Port number on host PC.